A Saint Who Levels Up Through Necromancy

 “I’ll follow you.”

 This man.
-If we stick with Yujin, we can make far bigger money.
+If we stick with Yujin, we stand to make far bigger money.

-Which is exactly why we have to follow him.
+Which is exactly why we have to stick with him.

-Yujin read the thought, snorted a laugh, and sent the zombies forward.
+Yujin caught the gist of it, snorted a laugh, and sent the zombies forward.

-Yujin clamped his nose shut with his right hand.
+Yujin pinched his nose shut with one hand.

-The Goblin Shaman, apparently at a loss for words, worked its mouth open and shut, then kicked its chair away as it rose to its feet.
+The Goblin Shaman, apparently lost for words, worked its mouth open and shut, then kicked the chair aside and rose to its feet.

-“Bring that human to me on his knees.”“Kikikit!”
+“Bring that human to me on his knees.”

 “Devour him, bones and all.”